piotr-yuxuan/chinese-huawen/README.md

 What is the most elegant?
 Do I need to learn [Emacs, Lisp](https://github.com/kawabata/ids-edit) and Perl to efficiently deal with parsing?

+Giving functional features would be interesting, how to get advantage of monads in Java 8?

 ### Current possible implementations
 (subject to change.
 It merely skims up the recension)